aloma-io/aloma-io/docs/getting-started/integration.md

 # Integration

-For automating processes you need to integrate aloma with other systems.
+For automating pipelines you need to integrate aloma with other systems.

-__Example: Sync data from jira (inbound) to hubspot (outbound).__

-1. Add a jira and hubspot connector to a workspace.
-2. Connect jira via one click OAuth.
-3. Connect hubspot via API Token.
-4. For receiving events from jira, create a webhook in aloma in configure in [jira](https://developer.atlassian.com/server/jira/platform/webhooks/).
-5. Done.
-Use the connectors to read/write data from both systems.

 ---